Dr Anisa Buckley

 Nafisa is a Community Researcher and Project Manager at the WHO Collaborating Centre for Viral Hepatitis, The Peter Doherty Institute.
 Her research aims to understand how hepatitis B perinatal services are delivered to Victorian women and their infants.

-She has been instrumental to the Covid19 response as a Community Engagement Adviser at the Doherty and Department of Health.
+She has been instrumental in the Covid-19 response as a Community Engagement Adviser at the Doherty and Department of Health.
 Nafisa brings in a wealth of experience in community engagement, project management, public health expertise, advocacy, policy and research development and implementation.

 Nafisa sits on a number of state and national committees and volunteers with a number of local communities.